-Bhimrao Ramji Ambedkar, who is known as the architect of the Indian Constitution and as a lifelong champion of civil rights for the "untouchable" dalit caste, received his PhD in Economics from Columbia University in 1927 and an honorary degree in 1952 as "a great social reformer and a valiant upholder of human rights.
+Bhimrao Ramji Ambedkar, a lifelong champion of social justice and civil rights for the "untouchable" Dalit caste, received his PhD in Economics from Columbia University in 1927 and an honorary degree in 1952.

 Ambedkar was the first highly educated, politically prominent member of the Hindu "untouchable" caste.
 He is best remembered today for leading colonial India's only autonomous struggle for Dalit rights and social recognition; for his extensive writings that reprised caste as a form of inequality and historical injustice; and for his role as Chairman of the Drafting Committee of the Indian Constitution, which allowed him to leave a profound and enduring mark on Indian trajectories of democratic justice and affirmative action policy.

 As a student at Columbia, Dr. B.R.
 Ambedkar studied with some of the greatest figures of interwar American liberalism, such as John Dewey and Edward Seligman, and the American historians James Shotwell and James Harvey Robinson.
 John Dewey, an American philosopher and educational reformer, was Dr. Ambedkar's intellectual mentor at Columbia University.
 Under his guidance, Ambedkar formulated the blueprints of his ideas for social justice and equality.

 "The best friends I have had in my life," he told the New York Times in 1930, "were some of my classmates at Columbia and my great professors."